Triumph

 "Know your worth."

 The algorithmic judgment of human value, made visible.
 Your social credit rating appears on every profile, determines service priority, affects hiring decisions.
 Triumph Metrics shows exactly where you stand compared to peers.
-Rankings update hourly.
+Triumph Rankings update hourly.
 The number never lies—even when the system does.

 Triumph Creators